Marcus Silcock

 Collaborative Reading with Grzegorz Wroblewski

 In 2014, I read with Grzegorz Wroblewski at the Rich Mix in East London.
-My poems, from this collaborative reading in 2014, have now been edited into a new manuscript entitled HUNGRY GHOSTS.
-Sometimes it takes a while to find the right frame for a book.
-Hopefully someday it will be published.
-A recording of… Read more
+My poems, from this collaborative reading in 2014, have now been edited into a new manuscript… Read more.

 -